The Fast Track to Mastering Audacity

 19:30 – Export Settings and Metadata for Separate Tracks

-We hope this tutorial has been helpful in giving you the overview you need to be able to effectively use Audacity for podcasting.
+We hope this tutorial has been helpful in giving you the overview you need to be able to effectively use GarageBand for podcasting.
 We realize we could not cover all of your questions during this short video but our team is always available to help you troubleshoot any other issues you may face.
-For any additional questions not covered by this tutorial or to learn more about our support processes please email the Resonate Recordings team at email@example.com or leave a comment below.
-As always, learn more about our company, our team & our services by visiting the Resonate Recordings website.
+For any additional questions not covered by this tutorial or to learn more about our support processes please email the Resonate Recordings team at firstname.lastname@example.org or chat with our team on this page.
+You can also schedule a call to learn more about our services today!

 As Lead Mixing Engineer at Resonate Recordings, Dayton oversees the audio editing and mixing process for many entertaining podcasts.
 When Dayton is not mixing and mastering audio he enjoys making tacos with his wife in their home in Louisville, KY.